Dr. Marco Solmi profile picture

 Dr. Solmi's current ongoing research activities include:

 5. Prediction Model of Antidepressant Response in Bulimia Nervosa: this retrospective cohort study aims to develop an prediction model for bulimia nervosa using real-world EHR data to support personalized treatment selection.
 Outcome measures include antidepressant treatment response, depressive and anxiety symptoms.
-Student: Gyselle de Geus
+PhD student: Gyselle de Geus

 News